Every 2 minutes someone in the U.S...

 - If you want to hug or touch your friend to show your support, ask if this is okay first.
 Remember, the survivor was violated and did not have control over what was done to his/her body.

 - Allow your friend to make her/his own decisions about whether or not to report the assault, whom to tell, etc., but offer options.

 - Allow the survivor to share what he/she wants when he/she wants.
 Don’t pressure your friend to share information before he/she is ready, and don’t judge her/his actions.

 - Offer resources.
 Your friend is entitled to support.
-Ask if she/he would like to speak to an advocate, mental health professional or other person(s) they trust.
+Ask if she/he would like to speak to an advocate, mental health professional or other person(s) she/he trust.